 - If your complaint is not resolved after speaking with the on-duty shift supervisor, the shift supervisor may ask you to assist in completing a Citizen Complaint Form.
 The form has a place to list the facts of the incident and the manner in which they occurred.

 - You can Download a Citizen Complaint Form here

-- If you would like to file a formal complaint through the mail, obtain a form as described above or download our complaint form have it notarized and mail to:
+- If you would like to file a formal complaint through the mail, obtain a form as described above or download from our website and mail to:

 Office of Accreditation and Standards

 - After filing a formal complaint with the department you will be contacted concerning the status of the investigation.
 Upon the conclusion of an investigation, a letter will be sent to the complainant advising the investigation was conducted.
 Employment law limits the details of what can be released.